montagejs/collections/README.md

 - implement on/once/off listeners
 - Make it easier to created a SortedSet with a criterion like Function.by(Function.get('name'))
+- evaluate exposing observeProperty, observeRangeChange, and observeMapChange instead of the aEL/rEL inspired API FRB exposes today, to minimize book-keeping and garbage collection

 More possible collections

-- sorted-order (sorted, can contain duplicates, perhaps backed by splay tree with relaxation on the uniqueness invariant)
+- sorted-list (sorted, can contain duplicates, perhaps backed by splay tree with relaxation on the uniqueness invariant)
-- sorted-multi-map (sorted, can contain duplicate entries, backed by sorted-map)
+- sorted-multi-map (sorted, can contain duplicate entries)
+- buffer (backed by a circular array, emits cull events)
+- emit cull events in LRU cache set and map
 - trie-set
 - trie-map
 - immutable-* (mutation functions return new objects that largely share